krahets/hello-algo/en/docs/chapter_heap/heap.md

 # Heap

-A "heap" is a complete binary tree that satisfies specific conditions and can be mainly divided into two types, as shown in the figure below.
+A <u>heap</u> is a complete binary tree that satisfies specific conditions and can be mainly divided into two types, as shown in the figure below.

-- "Min heap": The value of any node $\leq$ the values of its child nodes.
+- <u>Min heap</u>: The value of any node $\leq$ the values of its child nodes.
-- "Max heap": The value of any node $\geq$ the values of its child nodes.
+- <u>Max heap</u>: The value of any node $\geq$ the values of its child nodes.

 ![Min heap and max heap](heap.assets/min_heap_and_max_heap.png)